Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Genesis Block

 The genesis block is the very first block in the Wire blockchain.
 The subsequent block added after the genesis block becomes block 1 and continues the sequence.
 The genesis block lays the foundation for other blocks to be added to form a blockchain.

 **Related** [Block](#block)

 ## Genesis Node

 The genesis node is the first node in the blockchain network.
 The genesis node is used to perform a set of actions such as creating system accounts, initializing system, and token contracts in order to create a fully-functional blockchain with varying capabilities such as governance, resource allocation, and more.

 *Synonyms* Single Producer Node

 ## Governance

 Blockchain governance is a lot like other kinds of governance, except that it's underpinned by smart contracts and transparent voting on the blockchain.
 Governance, the mechanism by which collective decisions are made, of a Wire based blockchain is achieved through 21 active Node Operators which are appointed by token holders.
 The 21 active Node Operators continuously create the blockchain via block creation, secure the blocks by validating them, and reach consensus on the state of the blockchain as a whole.
-Consensus is reached when 2/3+ active block producers agree on validity of a block , therefore on all transactions contained in it and their order.
+Consensus is reached when 2/3+ active node operators agree on validity of a block , therefore on all transactions contained in it and their order.

 **Related** [Irreversible Block](#irreversible-block)